acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 NEXT

 -----
+DOES NOT APPLY SINCE I FOUND HOW FIX THE MORE TAGS AND LINKS BY CONTRAST OF FOREGROUND TEXT OR BACKGROUND CONTENTS.
+(((
 Try to figure a switch (not a HTML) to allow script to stop switch contrast ratio but more retain current or default global disposition of all fg/bg contrast.
 Seems works pretty well very extreme basic CSS lines and Gmap service like.
+)))

 # CONFIGURATION